catstar27/cs-problem-solving-project/README.md

 ## Instructions
 When the user runs the main controller, the first step would be to select the audio file they wish to process.
-When that file is selected, an RT60 plot will be generated.
+When that file is selected and the button to load the file is pressed, an RT60 plot will be generated.
+There are buttons to alternate between low, mid, high, and all in one.
+The relevant RT60 value is displayed along with the frequency and audio duration, based on the current graph.
+Additionally, the waveform and spectrogram of the loaded file will be displayed.

-There will then be options to combine the low, mid, high frequencies into a single plot, display the difference when the RT60 is reduced to 0.5 seconds, and further data plots related to the RT60 value.
+There will then be options to display the difference when the RT60 is reduced to 0.5 seconds.